How to Sell T-Shirts on Amazon – Full Guide (2023)

 Then, log in to your Wix account and add Amazon as a Sales Channel in the Wix Dashboard.

-You can offer products from your Wix store for sale at Amazon.
-Choose “automatically restocking Amazon inventory” and define “self-fulfillment” instead of “Fulfillment by Amazon (FBA),” as Printify will fulfill your Wix store products.
+Choose automatically restocking Amazon inventory and define self-fulfillment instead of FBA, as Printify will fulfill your Wix store products.

-The products in your Wix store will remain synchronized through Printify integration, can be edited at the Wix store, and sold at Amazon.
+Your Wix store products will synchronize through Printify’s integration – they can be edited on the Wix store and sold on Amazon.

 Check our tutorial on how to create a Wix store and see more details on setting up Amazon as a Wix sales channel.